Preventive 10®

 6. Exercise

-• Increase exercise and activity.
-Try to exercise at a minimum 3–4 times weekly.
+• Improve and increase your weekly exercise and activity.
+Try to exercise 3–5 times weekly.

 • Along with aerobic exercise, incorporate high intensity interval training (HIIT).
-Read 8 benefits of HIIT here
+HITT has the advantage of achieving similar fitness and health benefits as traditional aerobic exercise but in a shorter period of time.

-• Incorporate core training into exercise routine: Pilates, Yoga, or Tai Chi.
+• Incorporate core training into your exercise routine: Pilates, yoga, or Tai Chi.
 Learn about the health benefits of Tai Chi here

 • Many factors including exercise intensity can increase sweating, which may lead to a loss of salt and important minerals from your body.
 Drinking an electrolyte drink mix from LMNT can help hydrate and replenish sodium and essential minerals.